 After you've added a target system, you will need to make some configuration changes.
 These changes affect how data from HelloID is written to the target system.
-This article will cover the configuration and management options that are common to all target systems.
+This article will cover common configuration and management options that are found in multiple types of target systems.
 For information about a specific system, please see the other articles in this section or use the search functionality.

 Manage a target system

-On the Target Systems Overview, find the source system that you wish to configure and click its wrench icon.
+On the Target Systems Overview, find the target system that you wish to configure and select its wrench icon.
 This will take you to the configuration screen for that system.

-The configuration screen is split up into several tabs, as detailed below.
+The configuration screen is split up into several tabs, as shown below.
 You can make changes in any of the tabs to affect how HelloID interacts with the target system.
-When you have finished, click the Save button to commit your changes.
+When you have finished, select the Save button to confirm your changes.

 Within the Entitlements tab, you can see a list of all business rules that contain entitlements for this target system.
-The icons to the right of the rule name indicate which entitlement types the rule contains: account, access, or group membership.
-You may edit any one of the rules by clicking on its wrench icon.
+The icons to the right of the rule name indicate which entitlement types the rule contains: account, account access, group membership, or permission.
+You may edit any one of the rules by selecting its wrench icon.

 Within this tab, you can view and search all activity that HelloID has taken within the target system.

 Export a report

 Select the Export button to download a CSV report.